Connnor-Lukas/qubic/BACKLOG.md

 # Learning Objectives
 ## Git & GitHub
-- The project is (privately) hosted on GitHub and version-controlled using git.
+- The project is (privately) hosted on GitHub and version-controlled using git. -- add branching, popping (multiple commands)
 - Frequent commits are made by both developers to ensure consistency & constant functionality.

 ## Maven Build System